ABOUT JOHN BROOKS RECOVERY CENTER

 WHAT FRIENDS & FAMILY SAY

-The three loved ones surveyed to date provided mostly positive reviews with only a few exceptions.
-The two loved ones polled on a variety of metrics gave the facility four and five out of five stars for its treatment effectiveness, accommodations and amenities, holistic treatment offerings, cleanliness, counseling options, and the staff’s level of training and experience.
-When asked, on a scale from one to five, whether they would recommend treatment at John Brooks Recovery Center, the loved ones gave a four- and a five-star rating.
+The feedback from loved ones is mostly positive, with only a few exceptions.
+Two loved ones surveyed rated the facility four and five out of five stars for its treatment effectiveness, accommodations and amenities, holistic treatment offerings, cleanliness, counseling options, and the staff’s level of training and experience.
+When asked if they would recommend JBRC on a scale of one to five, the loved ones gave ratings of four and five stars.
+However, the lack of aftercare services was highlighted as an issue.
+One loved one provided a one-star rating for aftercare offerings and expressed concerns about the safety of the area around JBRC, which is close to casinos.

 FINANCING

-Residential services are free to low income New Jersey residents.
-The cost of methadone maintenance treatment is a sliding scale co-pay and some financial support for this service is available.
+Residential services at JBRC are free for low-income New Jersey residents.
+Methadone maintenance treatment follows a sliding scale co-pay, and some financial support is available for this service.